MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-ingest-data.md

 ## Ingest data

-1. From the **Build a warehouse** landing page, select **Data Warehouse Tutorial** in the left-hand navigation menu to return to the workspace artifact view.
+1. From the **Build a warehouse** landing page, select **Data Warehouse Tutorial** in the navigation menu to return to the workspace item list.

    :::image type="content" source="media\tutorial-ingest-data\select-tutorial-menu.png" alt-text="Screenshot of the navigation menu, showing where to select Data Warehouse Tutorial.":::